 This new course is available to third-year Medical, Veterinary and Natural Sciences Students as a ‘minor’ module.
-Launched in 2017 by Dr John Benson, it will offer students the opportunity to gain the knowledge, skills and practical experience to understand the importance and challenges of GP and Primary Care research.
+Launched in 2017 by Dr John Benson, Senior Lecturer in General Practice, it offers students the opportunity to gain the knowledge, skills and practical experience to understand the importance and challenges of GP and Primary Care research.

 What behavioural changes will improve health?

 How can we improve patient safety in healthcare services?

 How can data from primary care services be used for research?